-A paper published April 27 in Science by a group founded two years ago—The Brain Somatic Mosaicism Network (BSMN)—outlines a research agenda for using new technologies to explore the genetic diversity found in each cell, and to investigate what links, if any, tie such mutations to a variety of neurological conditions.
-“The field was abuzz with interest in exploring mosaicism but there was no money,” says Thomas Lehner, director of the Office of Genomics Research Coordination at the National Institute of Mental Health, which is now devoting $30 million in funding to BSMN over the first three years, two of which have elapsed.
+A paper published on April 28 in Science by a group founded two years ago—the Brain Somatic Mosaicism Network (BSMN)—outlines a research agenda for using new technologies to explore the genetic diversity found in each cell and to investigate what links, if any, tie such mutations to a variety of neurological conditions.
+“The field was abuzz with interest in exploring mosaicism, but there was no money,” says Thomas Lehner, director of the Office of Genomics Research Coordination at the National Institute of Mental Health, which is now devoting $30 million in funding to the BSMN over the first three years, two of which have elapsed.

 The consortium consists of 18 research teams at 15 U.S. institutions with access to repositories of postmortem brain tissue taken from healthy people and others with schizophrenia, autism, bipolar disorder, Tourette’s syndrome or epilepsy.
 Each team is tackling different samples.
 “There’s a lot of new technology application and development involved, and a ton of data that will become a resource,” Lehner says.
 “We also wanted to understand if there’s an association with new technology, so we encouraged researchers to include brain banks of individuals with various neurological conditions.”

 Studies that preceded the consortium have confirmed mosaicism is commonplace.
-One report estimated there may be hundreds of changes in single letters of genetic code (single nucleotide variants, or SNVs) in each neuron in mouse brains.
-Another found over a thousand in human neurons.
+One report estimated there may be hundreds of changes in single letters of genetic code (single-nucleotide variants, or SNVs) in each neuron in the mouse brain.
+Another found more than 1,000 in human neurons.
 These findings suggest somatic mosaicism is the rule, not the exception, with every neuron potentially having a different genome than those to which it is connected.
-A primary cause of somatic mutations has to do with errors during the DNA replication that occurs when cells divide—neural progenitor cells undergo tens of billions of cell divisions during brain development, proliferating rapidly to produce the 80 billion neurons in a mature brain.
+A primary cause of somatic mutations has to do with errors during the DNA replication that occurs when cells divide—neural progenitor cells undergo tens of billions of cell divisions during brain development, proliferating rapidly to produce the estimated 80 billion neurons in a mature brain.
 The image of each cell carrying a carbon copy of the genetic material of all other cells is starting to fade—and for good reason.
 Genetic sequencing does not normally capture the somatic mutations in each cell.
-“You get a sort of average of the person’s genome, but that doesn’t take into account any brain-specific mutations that might be in that person,” says study lead author Michael McConnell of the University of Virginia.
+“You get a sort of average of the person’s genome, but that doesn’t take into account any brain-specific mutations that might be in that person,” says lead study author Michael McConnell of the University of Virginia.

 A 2012 study found somatic mutations in the brains of children with hemimegalencephaly, a developmental disorder in which one hemisphere is enlarged, causing epilepsy and intellectual disability.
-The mutations were found in brain tissue, but not always in blood nor in cells from unaffected brain areas, and only in a fraction (around 8 to 35 percent) of cells from affected areas.
-Such studies, showing somatic mutations can cause specific populations of cells to proliferate, leading to cortical malformations, has researchers wondering whether somatic mutations may also play roles in more complex conditions.
+The mutations were found in brain tissue but not always in blood or in cells from unaffected brain areas and in a small fraction (around 8 to 35 percent) of cells from affected areas.
+Such studies, showing somatic mutations can cause specific populations of cells to proliferate and lead to cortical malformations, have researchers wondering whether somatic mutations may also play a role in more complex conditions.